 In accordance with its policy on the protection of personal data

-The cookies used by the INFPC are stored on your computer, tablet, smartphone, or other device allowing Internet surfing (the 'Terminal'), according to your choices with regard to cookies, which you may change at any time using your browser's settings.
+The cookies used by the INFPC are stored on your computer, tablet, smartphone, or other device allowing Internet surfing (the "Terminal"), according to your choices with regard to cookies, which you may change at any time using our preference management tool or your browser's settings.

 What is a cookie?